Visser09/Loop/README.md

-# 🎬 Loop
+#  Loop

+Loop is a **movie social app** where you can share, discover, and talk about films with friends.
-Loop is a social movie discovery app with an **AI search buddy** that helps you find films the way you actually talk about them.
+It combines an **Instagram-style social feed** with an **AI search buddy** that helps you find movies the way you actually talk about them.
-Instead of digging through lists, you can just chat with Loop like a friend — “Show me Brad Pitt’s movies” or “What’s a good sci-fi thriller from the 90s?” — and it instantly pulls up suggestions.

 ---

-## ✨ Features
+##  Features

+- **Social Feed**
+  - Post about movies you love (or hate).
+  - Like and comment on friends’ posts.
+  - Discover what’s trending in your community.

+- **Profiles**
+  - Personal movie timeline.
+  - Showcase your posts, favorites, and watchlist.
+  - Follow others to keep up with their taste.

 - **AI Search Buddy**
-  - Conversational search engine for movies.
-  - Understands natural language like “that Tom Cruise movie where he runs a lot.”
-  - Displays real results in a clean, scrollable layout.
+  - Chat to find movies in plain language.
+  - Search by actor, genre, director, or even vague memories.
+  - Pulls up full filmographies and movie suggestions instantly.

 - **Movie Library**
-  - Browse by actor, director, genre, or year.
-  - See complete filmographies, not just partial lists.
-  - Rich metadata: posters, release dates, descriptions.
+  - Rich data: posters, release dates, descriptions.

-- **Social Layer** (coming soon 🚧)
-  - Share your favorite films with friends.
-  - Comment, recommend, and build watchlists.
-  - Discover trending movies through community picks.

-- **Modern UI**
-  - Dark theme by default.
+  - Organized browsing by category or person.
-  - Responsive and mobile-friendly.
-  - Clean chat + search results side by side.
+  - Clean layout for quick exploration.

 ---

-## 🚀 Getting Started
+##  Getting Started

 Clone the repo: